pathfindertools/cryptonet/content/pages/home.md

         headline: Mercury Hackathon
         subhead: 'Sept 20 – Nov 8, 2021'
         text: >-
-          <p>6-week online hackathon supported by <a
-          href="https://www.onflow.org/">Flow</a> that brings together the most
-          talented creators around the world to innovate and redefine boundaries.</p>
+          6-week online hackathon supported by [Flow]() that brings together the most talented creators around the world to innovate and redefine boundaries.
         link: 'https://mercuryhackathon2021.com/'
         buttonLabel: Learn more and register
       - image: